zwbetz-gh/zwbetz/content/blog/create-react-app-show-current-git-branch-and-commit-hash-from-any-os/index.md

 In a nutshell, it:

-- Runs a small NodeJS script
+- Runs a small Node.js script
 - This script uses the `git` CLI to grab the current git branch and commit hash, then writes that info to a JSON file
 - This JSON file is then available at build-time, so the React App can import it